saf1ya-c0d3z/LazyLoaderMealGenerator/README.md

 How the second form looks now
 ![Second Form](./assets/images/form%20page%20two.png)

-How the results page looks
+How the results page looks with a generated recipe
 ![Final Page](./assets/images/results%20page.png)

 A GIF of the full website with results working at the end